 India private equity partners wishing to join the rush of deals face a complex regulatory web.
-Our experts Sakshi Agarwal, Corporate Secretarial Lead in India, Rohit Chauhan, Administrative Assistant in India, and Jocelyn Oh, Commercial Director in Singapore share their advice.
+Our experts Sakshi Agarwal, Director, Corporate Services in India, Rohit Chauhan, Associate in India, and Jocelyn Oh, Commercial Director in Singapore share their advice.

 Mergers and acquisitions (M&A) and private equity (PE) activity in India has been breaking records.
 Last year India saw M&A deals worth almost US$80bn, with 1,268 transactions completed between January and June 2021.

 Deals involving Reliance Industries, Embassy Group, Bharti Airtel, Byju’s, Adani and Zomato were among the eye-catchers.